ni/nimi-python/docs/nidigital/class.rst

             :param waveform_data:

-                Dictionary where each key is the site number and the value is array.array of unsigned int
+                Dictionary where each key is a site number and value is a collection of samples to use as source data

-            :type waveform_data: { site: data, site: data, ... }
+            :type waveform_data: { int: basic sequence of unsigned int, int: basic sequence of unsigned int, ... }

 write_static
 ------------